glerner/WP-Website-Mastery-color-palette-generator/Readme.md

   * Preview of different color combinations
 * WordPress Integration
   * Export of color palettes as theme.json Theme Variations
-  * Export of multiple theme variations (change the order of the generated colors, 6 combinations of primary, secondary and tertiary colors, or 24 combinations with accent colors )
+  * Export of multiple theme variations (change the order of the generated colors)
+    * Choose on the Export tab: 6 combinations (rotate Primary/Secondary/Tertiary; Accent fixed) or 24 combinations (rotate all four: P/S/T/Accent)
+    * Recommendation: if one color is most eye‑catching for links/menus/buttons (often the Accent), prefer 6 variations so that Accent consistently drives interactive elements

 # Quick Start (Local)